buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

 I'm going to leave for a bit to dig through my pile of electronics and see if I can't round up those Hall effect sensors I've been staring at for a while and dreaming of using for spying on motors without actually touching the motors.

+Casualties for this round: 1 small screw that was supposed to hold on a propeller.